Shuhel15/DocMesh/README.md

 1. **Upload Knowledge**: When a document (PDF, DOCX, TXT) is uploaded, Knowly extracts plain text using server-side extraction utilities.
 2. **Chunking**: The document content is broken down into structured text chunks.
 3. **Retrieval**: When a user poses a question, Knowly performs semantic vector matching across the database to retrieve relevant context chunks.
-4. **Generation**: The context chunks along with the user prompt are sent to **Google Gemini 2.5 Flash** to compute a precise, grounded answer.
+4. **Generation**: The context chunks along with the user prompt are sent to **Google Gemini 3.5 Flash-Lite** to compute a precise, grounded answer.

 ---